Friedreich's ataxia: Society and culture

 The Cake Eaters is a 2007 independent drama film that stars Kristen Stewart as a young woman with FRDA.

 The Ataxian is a documentary that tells the story of Kyle Bryant, an athlete with FRDA who completes a long-distance bike race in an adaptive "trike" to raise money for research.

 Dynah Haubert spoke at the 2016 Democratic National Convention about supporting Americans with disabilities.

 Geraint Williams is an athlete affected by FRDA who is known for scaling Mount Kilimanjaro in an adaptive wheelchair.

 Shobhika Kalra is an activist with FRDA who helped build over 1000 wheelchair ramps across the United Arab Emirates in 2018 to try to make Dubai fully wheelchair-friendly by 2020.

 Butterflies Still Fly is a 2023 film, based on a true story, directed by Joseph Nenci.
 Italo is a light-hearted journalist, darkened by a personal drama that distracts him from work.
-He encounters Giorgia, a young girl suffering from Friedreich's Ataxia, who will change his life.
+He encounters Giorgia, a young woman with Friedreich's ataxia, who will change his life.

-Comedian Fiona Cauley has Friedrich's Ataxia and often talks about her disability and wheelchair in her comedy.
+Comedians Fiona Cauley and Lane Glaze have Friedrich's ataxia and often talk about their disability and wheelchairs in their comedy.

 Research

 There is no cure for Friedreich's ataxia, and treatment development is directed toward slowing, stopping, or reversing disease progression.

-In 2019, Reata Pharmaceuticals reported positive results in a phase 2 trial of RTA 408 (Omaveloxolone or Omav) to target activation of a transcriptional factor, Nrf2.
-Nrf2 is decreased in FRDA cells.

-There are several additional therapies in trial.
+In 2023, omaveloxolone became the first drug approved for Friedreich's ataxia and, as of 2026, remains the only approved disease-modifying therapy.
+Numerous other candidates remain in clinical and preclinical development.

 Patients can enroll in a registry to make clinical trial recruiting easier.
 The Friedreich's Ataxia Global Patient Registry is the only worldwide registry of Friedreich's ataxia patients to characterize the symptoms and establish the rate of disease progression.
 The Friedreich's Ataxia App is the only global community app which enables novel forms of research.

-The Friedreich's Ataxia Research Alliance (FARA) is the global patient advocacy research organization coordinating the community, funding critical research, and maintaining the definitive pipeline, which describes all drug development programs currently underway.
+The Friedreich's Ataxia Research Alliance (FARA) is a patient advocacy and research organization that coordinates the FA community, funds research, and maintains a pipeline describing the drug development programs underway.
+FARA established the Collaborative Clinical Research Network in Friedreich's ataxia in 2004 to develop clinical endpoints, and funds the Friedreich Ataxia Clinical Outcome Measures Study (FACOMS), a natural history study whose data have been used to develop disease rating scales and to provide comparator cohorts for clinical trials.

-As of May 2021, research continues along the following paths.
+The main candidates in clinical development are summarized below; each approach is described in the sections that follow, which also cover earlier-stage and preclinical work.